27 August 2019 23:54

 - Eliza Wenham (15), Australian, trained by Marie Walton Mahon

 - Mia Zanardo (15), Australian, trained by Hilary Kaplan and Archibald McKenzie

-The Choreographic Award was won by South African dancer, Ashton Parker aged 20, trained by Jonathan Barton.
+The Choreographic Award was won by South African dancer, Ashton Parker aged 20.
 The judges felt that her solo Alcoba Azul (choreographed by Indra Reinholde ) demonstrated the highest standard of choreography within the Dancer’s Own category.

 After two days of semi-finals, judged by Dame Monica Mason DBE, former Director of The Royal Ballet, Mikko Nissinen, Artistic Director of Boston Ballet and Magdalena Popa, Principal Artistic Coach of The National Ballet of Canada, the finalists now compete for gold, silver and bronze medals.
 In addition to the three medals, the Margot Fonteyn Audience Choice Award will also be given.